-▶ Press the G0 soft key if you want to enter a rapid traverse motion

-- ▶ Press the orange Y axis key and enter the value for the position to be approached, e.g. -20.
+- ▶ Press the G0 soft key if you want to enter a rapid traverse motion - ▶ Preposition the tool in the working plane: Press the orange X axis key and enter the value for the position to be approached, e.g. -20 - ▶ Press the orange Y axis key and enter the value for the position to be approached, e.g. -20.
 Confirm with the ENT key - Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - Confirm the Miscellaneous function M? with the END key: The TNC saves the entered positioning block

 - ▶ Move the tool to workpiece depth: Press the orange axis key and enter the value for the position to be approached, e.g. -5.
 Confirm with the ENT key - ▶ Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - ▶ Feed rate F=?
-Enter the positioning feed rate, e.g. 3000 mm/min and confirm with the ENT key - Miscellaneous function M?
+Enter the positioning feed rate, e.g. 3000 mm/min and confirm with the ENT key - ▶ Miscellaneous function M?
 Switch on the spindle and coolant, e.g. M13.
-Confirm with the END key: The TNC saves the entered positioning block - G 26 - ► Move to the contour: Define the rounding radius of the approaching arc - L - Machine the contour and move to contour point 2: You only need to enter the information that changes.
-In other words, enter only the Y coordinate 95 and save your entry with the END key - L - ▶ Move to contour point 3: Enter the X coordinate 95 and save your entry with the END key - CHE - Define the chamfer at contour point 3: Enter the chamfer width 10 mm and save with the END key - Lpp - Move to contour point 4: Enter the Y coordinate 5 and save your entry with the END key - CHF - ▶ Define the chamfer at contour point 4: Enter the chamfer width 20 mm and save with the END key - Lp - Move to contour point 1: Enter the X coordinate 5 and save your entry with the END key - G 27 - ▶ Depart the contour: Define the rounding radius of the departing arc - G - ▶ Retract the tool: Press the orange axis key Z in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
+Confirm with the END key: The TNC saves the entered positioning block - G 26 - ▶ Move to the contour: Define the rounding radius of the approaching arc - L - Machine the contour and move to contour point 2: You only need to enter the information that changes.
+In other words, enter only the Y coordinate 95 and save your entry with the END key - L - Move to contour point 3: Enter the X coordinate 95 and save your entry with the END key - CHE - Define the chamfer at contour point 3: Enter the chamfer width 10 mm and save with the END key - LAP - Move to contour point 4: Enter the Y coordinate 5 and save your entry with the END key - CHF, - Define the chamfer at contour point 4: Enter the chamfer width 20 mm and save with the END key - L_f - Move to contour point 1: Enter the X coordinate 5 and save your entry with the END key - G 27 - ▶ Depart the contour: Define the rounding radius of the departing arc

+- ▶ Retract the tool: Press the orange axis key Z in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
 Confirm with the ENT key - ► Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - Miscellaneous function M?
 Enter M2 to end the program and confirm with the END key: The TNC saves the entered positioning block

-- Complete example with NC blocks: See "Example: Linear movements and chamfers with Cartesian coordinates" on page 172 - Creating a new program: See "Creating and Writing Programs" on page 79 - Approaching/departing contours: See "Contour Approach and Departure" on page 159 - Programming contours: See "Overview of path functions" on page 163 - Tool radius compensation: See "Tool radius compensation" on page 151 - Miscellaneous functions (M): See "Miscellaneous Functions for Program Run Control, Spindle and Coolant" on page 271
+- Complete example with NC blocks: See "Example: Linear movements and chamfers with Cartesian coordinates" on page 173 - Creating a new program: See "Creating and Writing Programs" on page 81 - Approaching/departing contours: See "Contour Approach and Departure" on page 160 - Programming contours: See "Overview of path functions" on page 164 - Tool radius compensation: See "Tool radius compensation" on page 152 - Miscellaneous functions (M): See "Miscellaneous Functions for Program Run Control, Spindle and Coolant" on page 271

-Create a cycle program
+Creating a cycle program